ddalrymp/jacana/README.md

 # Updating the code

-Build the code.
-This will run the test cases which are skipped when building the Docker image, so this is an important step for validation.
+If you want to make edits to the rest-api code, then this will run the test cases which are skipped when building the Docker image, so this is an important step for validation.
 ```
 cd rest-api
 mvn package